-The Oscars are just around the corner and that can only mean one thing — the hottest red carpet of the year is almost here!
-The award ceremony has been the site of so many iconic fashion moments, and the stars who have taken home the trophy for best actress never fail to wear the most glamorous dresses imaginable.
+The 2020 Oscar nominations have been announced and that can only mean one thing — the most notable red carpet of the year is almost here!
+The award ceremony has been the site of so many iconic fashion moments, and the stars who have taken home the trophy for best actress never fail to wear glamorous looks.

 Take a look back at nearly a century of best actress winners and the gowns they wore for their big night.